madhurachanna/air-hockey-unity/README.md

 1. Go to the Unity Asset Store.
 2. Download and import the **Photon Unity Networking 2 (PUN2)** package.

----

-## Project Structure

-- **Assets/**
-  - Game Scripts: Contains all the logic for multiplayer, physics, and game mechanics.
-  - UI: Includes menus, buttons, and score displays.
-  - Prefabs: Contains pre-configured game objects such as paddles, puck, and the game board.
-- **Photon/**:
-  - Networking scripts and configurations for multiplayer functionality.
-- **Scenes/**:
-  - Main Menu: The starting screen of the game.
-  - Game Scene: The actual air hockey arena.

----

 ## Multiplayer Integration Details